Chapter 7:

 “What?!
 You told me you had money!”
 Any hint of tiredness disappeared from her expression.

+“I-I thought I…” I had an idea.
+My smile went wide.
+“One moment please.”
 I turned around and leaned against the outside wall of Niels’ bar.
-Vivian tilted her head and crossed her arms.
+Vivian tilted her head at me.

 “What are you doing?”
 She asked.

 “I said give me a moment.”
+I replied.

-John told me once that prayers didn’t need to be audible.
-They just had to come from a heart that ‘earnestly desired communion with God’ or something like that; I don’t know, that one seemed like an especially useless speech.
+John had told me once that prayers didn’t need to be audible; only that they had to come from a heart that ‘earnestly desired communion with God,’ as if that mattered.
+I hadn't really been paying attention, because that one had seemed like an especially useless speech.
+I prayed for me to go back home.
+I opened my eyes.

 “Are you done looking like an idiot?”
-Vivian said unimpressed.
+Vivian said, unimpressed.

 “For your information, Miss Vivian, I was praying.”
 I said, trying to sound like I wasn’t confused and frustrated.

-Vivian turned to look at me.
+Vivian hesitantly turned to look at me.

 “Yes?
 It’s been nice meeting you, but I have… places to go.
 People to see.”
 She sounded unsure of what she was saying.